choct155/TEL_Defense/index.md

 ## Spatial Considerations

 Industrial bases and socioeconomic conditions do not abruptly shift out of respect for the county border.
 Counties can and do share similarities with their neighbors.
 Spatial autocorrelation is real.
-Enter Local Indicators of Spatial Association (LISAs) [Anselin 1995](http://onlinelibrary.wiley.com/doi/10.1111/j.1538-4632.1995.tb00338.x/abstract):
+Enter Local Indicators of Spatial Association (LISAs) ([Anselin 1995](http://onlinelibrary.wiley.com/doi/10.1111/j.1538-4632.1995.tb00338.x/abstract)):

 #### Local Moran's $I_i$